khanirfan96/khanirfan96/README.md

 - 👋 Hi, I’m @khanirfan96
-- 👀 I’m interested in Android Development.
+- 👀 I’m interested in Frontend Development.
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently working as a Frontend Developer
-- 💞️ I’m looking to collaborate on Android Development,Backend Development.
+- 💞️ I’m looking to collaborate on Frontend Development,Backend Development.
 - 📫 How to reach me irfank.ik141@gmail.com

 <!---